 How do you recognize?
 There is a variety of ways from cash, plaques, time off, discount tickets, cards, etc. I would suggest that the recognition be commensurate with the achievement.
 For the Publishing Award, the employee was given a coffee cup with newsprint on it, a card, and recognition within the organization.
 For major achievements, major recognition and awards were given.

 The Cliff version of everything I just said: Don’t limit your recognition program to thanking employees for being nice or for showing up.
 Link your recognition program to the business results you want to achieve.
 Think about employee actions that improve quality, productivity, bottom line, and community standing.
+Reward the often overlooked team successes.
 Make the employees who make your organization better heroes!